 - 2 cups confectioners’ sugar

-In the bowl of a stand mixer beat the butter on medium-high until fluffy.
+- In the bowl of a stand mixer cream the butter on medium-high until fluffy.

-Add the brown and granulated sugars and mix on medium-high until the batter becomes fluffy.
+- Add the brown and granulated sugars and mix on medium-high until it becomes fluffy.

-Lightly beat in the vanilla.
-Add about half of the dry mixture to the butter and egg mixture, mixing on a low speed just until blended.
+- Lightly beat in the vanilla.
+Add about half of the dry mixture to the butter and egg mixture, mixing on low speed just until blended.